justin-aj/ml-sys/README.md

 ## 🎯 What You'll Learn

-This repository contains **5 complete tutorials** teaching modern GPU optimization techniques:
+This repository contains **6 complete tutorials** teaching modern GPU optimization and distributed training:

 | Tutorial | Level | Time | Speedup | What You Learn | Status |
 |----------|-------|------|---------|----------------|--------|